-This topic hits hard for one reason.
-I watched someone I love dearly go through the trauma of betrayal in a relationship.
-My brother had to learn about his wife’s infidelity through the whispers of neighbors.
-Apparently, she was and had been involved with his best friend for a very long time.
-Statistically speaking, more men than women cheat in relationships.
-20% for men and 13% for women, according to a study.
-So, it’s easy to imagine the devastation and emotional turmoil my sibling had to go through.
-That got me thinking about relationship betrayal, why it happens, the impact, and how to deal with it.
+The trauma of betrayal in a relationship hits too close to home for me, as I’ve watched my brother grapple with this emotional turmoil after learning about his wife’s infidelity through the whispers of neighbors.
+As it turned out, she was involved with his best friend for a very long time.
+So, it’s easy to imagine the devastation my sibling had to go through.
+Watching his ordeal got me thinking about relationship betrayal, its impact, and ways to deal with it.

 To get some answers, I spoke with psychologist Nandita Rambhia (MSc, Psychology), who specializes in CBT, REBT, and couples counseling.
 Counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, also gave valuable insight into dealing with betrayal and overcoming the pain and hurt.